bsmr/CotA/README.md

 ![screenshot](http://a4.pbase.com/o10/09/605909/1/164136608.HlZbUjYn.Screenshotfrom20171123164324.png)

-It also has this sweet Lunar Rift chronometer.
+It also has this sweet lunar rift chronometer.

 ![screenshot](http://a4.pbase.com/o10/09/605909/1/166622004.JBLHOjc8.Screenshotfrom20171124194648.png)